From F8 2015, Jonathan Gross and Brent Dorman look at ways to increase the security of your Facebook Login integration.

 Use code-generated short-term access tokens in clients instead of client-generated tokens or server-provided long-term tokens.
 The code-generated short-term access tokens flow requires the app server to exchange the code for a token, which is more secure than obtaining a token in the browser.
 Apps should prefer using the this flow whenever possible to be more secure – if an app only enables this flow, malware running on a user’s computer cannot obtain an access token to abuse.
 Learn more in our access tokens documentation.

-- Disable Client OAuth Login if your app does not use it.
+Disable Client OAuth Login if your app does not use it.
 Client OAuth Login is the global on-off switch for using OAuth client token flows.
 If your app does not use any client OAuth flows, which include Facebook login SDKs, you should disable this flow.
 Note, though, that you can't request permissions for an access token if you have Client OAuth Login disabled.
-This setting is found in the Products > Facebook Login > Settings section.
+This setting is found in the Products > Facebook Login > Settings section of the App Dashboard.

 - Disable Web OAuth Flow or Specify a Redirect Whitelist.
 Web OAuth Login settings enables any OAuth client token flows that use the Facebook web login dialog to return tokens to your own website.
-This setting is in the Products > Facebook Login > Settings section.
+This setting is in the Products > Facebook Login > Settings section of the App Dashboard.
 Disable this setting if you are not building a custom web login flow or using the Facebook Login SDK on the web.

 - When this setting is enabled you are required to specify a list of OAuth redirect URLs.
 Specify an exhaustive set of app URLs that are the only valid redirect URLs for your app for returning access tokens and codes from the OAuth flow.

 - Disable embedded browser OAuth flow if your app does not use it.
 Some desktop and mobile native apps authenticate users by doing the OAuth client flow inside an embedded webview.
-If your app does not do this, then disable the setting in Products > Facebook Login > Settings section.
+If your app does not do this, then disable the setting in Products > Facebook Login > Settings section of the App Dashboard.

 - Disable mobile single sign on flows if your app does not use them.
 If your app does not use iOS or Android Login, disable the ‘Single Sign On’ setting in the iOS and Android sections of Settings > Basic .